Call us: 03332 413 203 | E-mail: contact@cmgroupuk.com

 Late Payment Legislation

 The first thing you need to consider is what interest you can charge.
-If you have nothing within your terms and conditions with regards to late payment interest, you are entitled to charge interest at 8% above the Bank of England reference rate under the Late Payment of Commercial Debts Regulations 2013.
+If you have nothing within your terms and conditions with regards to late payment interest, under the Late Payment of Commercial Debts (Interest) Act 1998 as amended, you are entitled to charge interest at 8% above the Bank of England reference rate.
+However, if you do have a different rate in your T&C’s even if it’s a lower rate than in the Avct, you can only charge that rate.

 Warn your customer

-Prior to applying interest to a customer’s invoice you need to let your customer know that interest will be added to their overdue invoice should you not receive payment within a certain time frame (We recommend 7 days).
+Prior to applying interest to a customer’s account, to be customer focused, I recommend you give your customer notice that interest will be added to their overdue invoice should you not receive payment within a certain time frame, such as 7 days.
 Within this, also state how you are able to charge interest, i.e. a brief description of Late Payment Legislation or by referring to the relevant clause in your T&Cs.

 Calculate ongoing interest